respiratory-immunology-lab/metabolome-lipidome-MSDIAL/gnps_processing/README.md

 # Secondary MS/MS feature identification with GNPS

-After processing our metabolomics LCMS data using the MS-DIAL pipeline, we can get secondary annotations using the feature-based molecular networking (FBMN) workflow available from the Global Natural Products Social (GNPS) Molecular Networking team.
+After processing our metabolomics LCMS data using the MS-DIAL pipeline, we can get secondary annotations for our MS/MS data using the feature-based molecular networking (FBMN) workflow available from the Global Natural Products Social (GNPS) Molecular Networking team.

 To use this tool, you will first have to register for a new account if you do not already have one.